 Per Dartmouth guidance, all undergraduate and graduate classes will be conducted by remote learning for the spring and summer terms.
 All pre-clinical undergraduate medical education (UME) courses and residential and hybrid MPH curricula have already converted to a remote format.
 In response to guidance from the AAMC and LCME, all clinical rotations for MD students have been suspended until further notice.
 Additionally, we are working with Guarini regarding the conversion of graduate courses to a remote format.

 If you do need to host a large meeting, please look into using Zoom to host it online.
 A standard Zoom meeting can handle up to 300 participants.
 For more information about Zoom and how to set it up, please visit Dartmouth’s Zoom information page.

-DHMC Access: Please be aware of new visitor protocols for Dartmouth-Hitchcock Medical Center (DHMC) and other D-H facilities.
-D-H has restricted patient visitors, and we encourage Dartmouth employees to limit visitors, where possible.
+DHMC Access: While Dartmouth-Hitchcock Health (D-HH) is beginning to welcome patients back to their facilities, please be aware of new visitor protocols for Dartmouth-Hitchcock Medical Center (DHMC) and other D-HH facilities, including screening of everyone entering their facilities.
+To reduce opportunities for the spread of COVID-19, we encourage Dartmouth employees at DHMC to limit visitors, where possible.
 For essential visitors for Dartmouth programs (e.g. on-site vendor maintenance), we should seek to limit person-to-person contact to the extent possible.
 Also, some entrances at DHMC will be closed and others monitored.
 Dartmouth employees who work at our DHMC Lebanon campus must have their D-H ID badge to enter the facilities.
 All individuals who do not normally work at DHMC but have a need on occasion to conduct work-related activities on that campus should arrange to do so remotely.
 Our expectations are that Dartmouth employees whose normal place of work is at DHMC have a D-H badge.
 If you do not, please contact the Dean’s Office (Geisel.Dean's.Office@dartmouth.edu).
 We will work with D-H Safety & Security to ensure that they can provide a badge under these circumstances.